metabase/metabase/docs/administration-guide/10-single-sign-on.md

 ### Syncing attributes with LDAP

-LDAP user attributes are managed from your LDAP directory.
-If you've set up [data-sandboxing-docs][data-sandboxing-docs], these attributes will be [automatically passed to Metabase][getting-user-attributes].
+You can manage [user attributes][user-attributes-def] such as names, emails, and roles from your LDAP directory.
+When you set up [data sandboxing][data-sandboxing-docs], your LDAP directory will be able to [pass these attributes][getting-user-attributes] to Metabase.

 ### Syncing attributes with Google

 User attributes can't be synced with regular Google Sign-In.
 You'll need to set up [Google SAML][google-saml-docs] or [JWT][jwt-docs] instead.

-## Changing a user's login method from email to SSO
+## Changing an account's login method from email to SSO

-You cannot use the Admin panel to update the authentication method for a user once they have set it up for the first time.

-Metabase accounts created with Google Sign-In do not have passwords and must use Google to sign in to Metabase.

-For Metabase accounts created with emails and passwords, you can:
+Once a person creates an account, you cannot change the authentication method for that account.
+However, you can:

 - Deactivate password authentication for all users from **Admin settings** > **Authentication**.
-You'll need to ask users to sign in with Google if they haven't already.
+You'll need to ask people to sign in with Google (if they haven't already).
-- Manually update the user's login method in the Metabase application database.
-This option is not recommended unless you are very familiar with making changes to the application database.
+- Manually update the account's login method in the Metabase application database.
+This option is not recommended unless you're  familiar with making changes to the application database.

-Note that you must have at least one user with email and password login.
-This ensures that you won't get locked out of Metabase if there are any problems with your SSO provider.
+Note that you must have at least one account with email and password login.
+This account safeguards you from getting locked out of your Metabase if there are any problems with your SSO provider.

 [data-sandboxing-docs]: ../enterprise-guide/data-sandboxes.html
 [google-saml-docs]: ../enterprise-guide/authenticating-with-saml.html#google-saml
 [jwt-docs]: ../enterprise-guide/authenticating-with-jwt.html
 [saml-docs]: ../enterprise-guide/authenticating-with-saml.html
 [user-attributes-docs]: ../enterprise-guide/data-sandboxes.html#getting-user-attributes
+[user-attributes-def]: /glossary/attribute#user-attributes-in-metabase